s-sakti/data_indsp_newstra_ethnicsr/README.md

 # Training and Test Dataset

 In the original paper [[Sakti et al., 2013]], we simply divide news content as the training data and travel expression content as the test set (dataset1_train_news_{Jaw,Snd,Bli,Btk}.lst, dataset1_test_traEth_{Jaw,Snd,Bli,Btk}.lst, and dataset1_test_traInd_{Jaw,Snd,Bli,Btk}.lst).
 However, in this case, there are overlapping speakers on the training and test set.
-So we also set up non-overlapping speakers only based on news content, where 8 speakers with 200 utterances/speaker for training and two speakers with 25 utterances/speaker for the test set (see dataset2_train_news_{Jaw,Snd,Bli,Btk}.lst, (dataset2_test_news_{Jaw,Snd,Bli,Btk}.lst).
+So we also set up non-overlapping speakers only based on news content, where 8 speakers with 200 utterances/speaker for training and two speakers with 25 utterances/speaker for the test set (see dataset2_train_news_{Jaw,Snd,Bli,Btk}.lst and dataset2_test_news_{Jaw,Snd,Bli,Btk}.lst).

 ## License